Coarse Q-learning: Indifference, Indeterminacy, and Instability: Illustrations

 \subsection{Example: Multiplicity of SVE}

-Here, we assume \( \mathbf{z_2} = \mathbf{z_3} = 0 \).
-This implies that Alice receives a strictly lower reward at each of the unary choice nodes compared to the binary choice node, regardless of her actions at the latter.
-As a result, there are three valuation equilibria: two pure and one mixed.
+Here, we assume \( z_2 = - 0.25 \) and \( z_3 = 0.25 \).
+This implies that Alice receives a strictly lower expected reward in each of the singleton choice menus compared to the binary choice menu, regardless of her actions at the latter.
+As a result, there are three VE: two pure and one mixed.
+For each VE, there's a corresponding SVE in its neighborhood for large $\beta$.

-\begin{itemize} \item The pure strategy that selects the alternative in $L$ at each of the nodes $\omega_1$ and $\omega_2$ is a strict pure VE.
-The corresponding valuation vector is ($v_{L} = 1, v_{R} = 0$) and the strategy is optimal for this valuation.
-We verify, by direct computation, that the valuation $(1,0)$ is a limiting steady-state of the CPAL model as $\beta \uparrow \infty$.
-The numerical simulation seen in Fig. \ref{fig:strictL} points to the same.
-Moreover, with a large sensitivity parameter ($\beta = 50$), we observe strong evidence of convergence to the steady-state starting from a nearby initial valuation system.

-\item The pure strategy that selects an alternative in $R$ at each of the nodes $\omega_1$ and $\omega_3$ is a strict pure VE.
-The corresponding valuation vector is ($v_{L} = 0, v_{R} = 0.5$) and the strategy is optimal for this valuation.
-We verify, by direct computation, that the valuation $(0,0.5)$ is a steady-state of the CPAL model as $\beta \uparrow \infty$.
-The numerical simulation seen in Fig. \ref{fig:strictR} points to the same.
-Moreover, with a large sensitivity parameter ($\beta = 50$), we observe strong evidence of convergence to the steady-state starting from a nearby initial valuation system.

-\item The mixed strategy that selects the alternative in $L$ with probability $2 - \sqrt{3}$ and the alternative in $R$ with probability $\sqrt{3} - 1$ at node $\omega_1$ is a mixed VE.
-The corresponding valuation is ($v_L = 1 - \frac{1}{\sqrt{3}}, v_R = 1 - \frac{1}{\sqrt{3}}$) and the strategy is optimal for this valuation.
-We verify, by direct computation, that the valuation $(1 - \frac{1}{\sqrt{3}}, 1 - \frac{1}{\sqrt{3}})$ $\approx$ $(0.423,0.423)$ is a steady-state of the CPAL model as $\beta \uparrow \infty$.
-However, from the numerical simulation presented in Fig. \ref{fig:strictL}, it seems that the steady-state is unstable.
-A small perturbation to an initial valuation of $(0.423,0.423)$ causes the valuation system to move away and eventually come to rest at one of the strict pure VE.\footnote{Indeed, when we linearize the system around $(0.423,0.423)$ and compute the eigenvalues of the corresponding Jacobian matrix in the $\beta \uparrow \infty$ limit, we find that one of the eigenvalues is positive.
-Thus, this mixed VE is an asymptotically unstable rest-point.} \end{itemize}
+\begin{itemize} \item \emph{Strict pure VE favoring $L$:} The pure policy that selects $L$ in menus $\omega_1$ and $\omega_2$, and $R$ only in menu $\omega_3$, constitutes a \emph{strict} pure VE.
+The consistent valuation at this equilibrium is \((v_L,v_R)=(0.875,\,0.250),\) for which the policy is optimal.
+Numerically, $(0.875,0.250)$ arises as a limiting SVE of the CQL dynamics as $\beta\uparrow\infty$; the phase portrait in Fig.~\ref{fig:strictL} is consistent with this.
+For a large sensitivity ($\beta=10$), simulations show convergence from nearby initial valuations, providing evidence of \emph{local stability} of this strict pure VE.
+Intuitively, choosing $L$ in the binary menu $\omega_1$ loads the class-$L$ update on the high expected payoff $\mu_{L_1}=2$ and largely insulates it from the low singleton $\mu_{L_2}=z_2<0$ (which is sampled only when $\omega_2$ occurs).
+Once $v_L>v_R$, the logit rule further tilts sampling toward $L$ in $\omega_1$, reinforcing her expectations and generating a locally self-confirming drift toward the $L$-favoring valuation.